Top 20 types of surveys: The Ultimate Guide to Survey Research Methods

 Limitations:

 • Response rates may be low since participants may not have the time or inclination to respond.
-Read this blog and find out what is a good survey rate.
+Read this blog and find out what is a good survey response rate.

 • Limited in the amount of information conveyed in a single text message, making it difficult to collect detailed feedback.